 In 2015, industry analysts CCS Insight tipped wearable technology to become a $25bn industry by 2019.
 With just six months to go until that deadline, the wearables market is worth less than a quarter of that at $5.8bn.

-Wearables were tipped to be the next big thing as Fitbit fitness trackers and the Apple Watch hit the market.
-Smartwatches were at one point expected to be as widely used as the smartphone.
+Wearables were set to be the next big thing as Fitbit fitness trackers and the Apple Watch hit the market.
+Smartwatches were at one point tipped to be as widely used as the smartphone.
 However, this technology has largely failed to live up to the hype.
 High prices for quality items, ugly designs and generally just a lack of actual purpose are just some of the reasons why consumers failed to take to this new tech.

 However, while consumers haven’t taken to wearable tech, it’s still being tipped as the future of sports science.
 If this summer’s World Cup is any indication, wearable technology is already an indispensable part of the beautiful game.

 How wearable tech took Australia to the World Cup

 Australia had the toughest qualification campaign of the 32 teams that made it to the World Cup finals.

 The Socceroos played in 22 matches, more than any team in the history of World Cup qualification.
 They visited 22 countries and travelled more than 250,000km in the process.

 Craig Duncan, the Australian nation team’s head sports scientist, told CNN Sport: